sdonohoo/forecasting/internal_docs/tsperf_rules.md

 A *run result* is the wallclock time and cost required for a run.

-A *benchmark result*  is the median of five run results.
+A *benchmark result*  is the median of five run results, whre median is taken over the quality of five models.

 A *benchmark submission* is a source code of benchmark implementation, along with declared benchmark quality and  benchmark result.